 Air purging heat emitters or collectors.
-Before you purge air from heat emitters or collectors, check if \triangle or \triangle is displayed on the home screen of the user interface.
+Before you purge air from heat emitters or collectors, check if $\bigcirc$ or $\bigcirc$ is displayed on the home screen of the user interface.

 - If not, you can purge air immediately. - If yes, make sure that the room where you want to purge air is sufficiently ventilated.
-Reason: In case of a breakdown, refrigerant might leak into the water circuit, and subsequently into the room when you purge air from the heat emitters or collectors.
+Reason: Refrigerant might leak into the water circuit, and subsequently into the room when you purge air from the heat emitters or collectors.